 Improving days sales outstanding starts with taking a look at your accounts receivable.

 One of the best ways to track accounts receivable is to use cloud-based accounting software.
 FreshBooks, for example, lets you organize invoices all in one place so you can easily see all outstanding invoices and payments without having to wade through spreadsheets and emails.

 You’ll know what invoices you’ve sent and what money’s outstanding.
 But accounting software such as FreshBooks doesn’t only help improve your DSO ratio through better tracking; it also helps in other ways.

 - Automate your invoicing

 - Set up recurring invoices to cultivate the habit of clients paying you at regular intervals

-- Make it easy for clients to pay you with a choice of payment method and integration with credit cards for prompt payment
+- Make it easy for clients to pay their preferred way with credit cards and bank transfers, for prompt payment

-- Send late payment reminders without lifting a finger.
-This is ideal especially if you don’t enjoy money talk.
+- Send late automated payment reminders without lifting a finger.
+This is ideal, especially if you don’t enjoy money talk

 Focus on Getting Better Clients